kostistzim/NLP-LLMOps-KnowledgeGraphs-DTU/README.md

-# NLP, LLMOps & Knowledge Graphs – DTU 02807 Projects
+# NLP, LLMOps & Knowledge Graphs

-This repository collects all assignments and projects from the DTU course **02807 – Computational Tools for Data Science**, focusing on:
+This repository collects all assignments and projects from the DTU course **NLP, LLMOps & Knowledge Graphs**, focusing on:

 - Classical NLP and sentiment analysis
 - LLM-based APIs via CampusAI